 Welcome to GFA’s international headquarters and our U.S. campus!
-Whether you are a family member of someone here, interested in coming yourself, or simply curious about life at GFA, we hope you enjoy seeing a glimpse of life at Gospel for Asia.
+Whether you are a family member of someone here, interested in coming yourself, or simply curious about life at GFA, we hope you enjoy seeing a glimpse of life at GFA World.

 Click on the question to reveal the answer.

 The staff and School of Discipleship students you’ll meet come from diverse backgrounds, representing many different states, denominations and walks of life.
 But one thing unites us: a passion for the Lord and for the unreached.
 As we labor side by side and walk through life together, the sense of community is rich.